AliFarghadan/RSVD-Delta-t/README.md

 ## Overview

 Resolvent analysis is a valuable tool for studying coherent structures in turbulent flows.
-However, its application to inherently three-dimensional flows and large systems has been limited by the computational cost of computing resolvent modes.
-RSVD\DT presents a solution to these challenges by combining randomized singular value decomposition (RSVD) with an optimized time-stepping method, resulting in significant reductions in CPU cost and memory requirements.
+However, its application to inherently three-dimensional flows and large systems has been limited by the computational cost of computing resolvent modes. $\text{RSVD}-\Delta t$ presents a solution to these challenges by combining randomized singular value decomposition (RSVD) with an optimized time-stepping method, resulting in significant reductions in CPU cost and memory requirements.

 ## Features